 If your car has already been repossessed, you may be responsible for the unpaid balance of the loan once the car is sold.
 If this is the case, bankruptcy may still be the best option for you, as it will protect you from judgments, collections, and possible wage garnishment.
 Whether you have a prior repossession or are struggling to save your car, give The Sellers Law Firm a call today!
-We have helped thousands of individuals and families statewide save their homes, their cars and their hard earned wages.
-Having a Montgomery bankruptcy lawyer who knows how to protect you and your property is vital.
+We have helped thousands of individuals and families statewide save their homes, their cars and their hard-earned wages.
+Having a Montgomery, Selma or Central Alabama bankruptcy lawyer who knows how to protect you and your property is vital.
 Call today for your free consultation!

 For many years, clients asked us, “Why don’t you have an office near me?”
 We believed we have now angered the “near me” question.
 The Sellers Law Firm is located throughout central Alabama with offices in Montgomery, Selma, Greenville, and Troy.
-Call us today at 334-LAWYERS (334-529-9377) to start protecting your property and to stop the repossession of your car, give our bankruptcy lawyers a call today!
-At The Sellers Law Firm, our experienced Montgomery bankruptcy lawyers have helped thousands of individuals and families statewide save their homes, their cars and their hard earned wages.
-You can email us at email@example.com or you can use the “text us” link feature on this website of the Contact Form!
-There is never a fee for a consultation.
+Call us or text us today at 334-LAWYERS (334-529-9377) to start protecting your property and to stop the repossession of your car, give our bankruptcy lawyers a call today!
+At The Sellers Law Firm, our experienced bankruptcy lawyers have helped thousands of individuals and families statewide save their homes, their cars and their hard-earned wages.
+You can email us at firstname.lastname@example.org or you can use the Contact Form on our website!
+Our phone lines are answered 24 hours a day, and there is never a fee for a consultation.
 We can usually meet with you within 24 hours of contacting us!
-Remember that doing nothing, changes nothing!
+Remember that doing nothing, changes nothing so act now!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.